mypiaware/virtual-radar-server-installation/README.md

 If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try the following steps below for [advanced users](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#advanced-users).

 For anyone interested in trying the preview version (ver 3.0.0 Beta), this installation script offers the choice to install the preview version instead of the stable version (ver 2.4.4).
-Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make the preview version the better choice.
+Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make the preview version the better choice under certain circumstances.

 The author of this VRS installation script has nothing to do with the creation, development or support of VRS.
 Please visit the VRS website and also consider donating towards this amazing project:  [www.virtualradarserver.co.uk](http://www.virtualradarserver.co.uk/ "Virtual Radar Server")